 a) The Facilities Manager has immediate responsibility for the issuance of metal keys and for maintaining records of all keys issued for access to System Administration facilities.

-c) Keys may be issued to System Administration employees only upon authorization by a responsible department head and approval by the Facilities Manager or the Office of Director of Police.
+d) Keys may be issued to System Administration employees only upon authorization by a responsible department head and approval by the Facilities Manager.
 Any disputes on the issuance of keys are resolved by the Executive Vice Chancellor for Business Affairs.

 i. may not lend or otherwise permit any type of keys issued to them to be used by any person not authorized;

 ii. may not duplicate or alter the key and may not allow others to do so;

 iii. must report the loss or theft of any key within 24 hours to the Office of Capital Projects (Facilities Management), Director of Police, their immediate supervisor, and their department head; and

 iv. shall return the issued key(s) to their designated department HR Liason upon relocation, reassignment, retirement, or termination of employment.
 Keys (electronic and metal) may not be sent through the U.S. or campus mail; rather, they must be delivered in person.
 The department HR liason must return all electronic key cards back to the Office of Talent and Innovation prior to or immediately following the above-mentioned actions.
 Keys must also be turned in to the Facilities Manager for return to U.T.
 Austin Locks and Keys Shop which then will be removed from employee’s UTEID record.

 f) Appropriate fees approved by the Facilities Manager will be assessed for damage, loss, or failure to return an assigned key for replacement of an assigned key.
 Additionally, rekeying costs also may be assessed for each lock affected by a lost or unreturned key.